-and hence we can assume that the support of $R_1$ is contained in $B_2(0)\times (\frac14,1)$.
-In this situation we can use an argument involving singular integrals as in the proof of Lemma \ref{xy} to finish the proof of \eqref{rest} \end{proof}
+and hence we can assume that the support of $R_0$ and $R_1$ is contained in $B_2(0)\times (\frac14,1)$.
+In this situation we can use an argument involving singular integrals and the Young inequality as in the proof of Lemma \ref{xy} to finish the estimate for the $L^{n+4}$-norm of $\nabla h$. \end{proof}

 Since we know that the linearization of the operator